Mateus Fernandes (footballer)

-Mateus Gonçalo Espanha Fernandes (born 10 July 2004) is a Portuguese professional footballer who plays as a midfielder for club West Ham United.
+Mateus Gonçalo Espanha Fernandes (born 10 July 2004) is a Portuguese professional footballer who plays as a midfielder for club Tottenham Hotspur and the Portugal national team.

+Fernandes is a graduate of Sporting CP's youth system.
+He made 10 first-team appearances for Sporting, and had a spell on loan at Estoril, before joining Southampton in August 2024.
+He was signed by West Ham United in August 2025, for a transfer fee of more than £40 million.
+In July 2026, Fernandes joined Tottenham Hotspur.

+Fernandes has made more than 40 appearances for Portugal at youth international level.
+He made his senior international debut in March 2026.

-Professional career
+Club career

 Sporting CP

 Fernandes is a youth product of his local club Olhanense, and moved to Sporting CP's youth academy in 2016.
 He was promoted to their B-team for the 2021–22 season.
 On 14 October 2022, Fernandes signed a professional contract with the club tying him until 2027 with a release clause of €60 million.
 He made his professional and senior debut with Sporting as a late substitute in a 3–1 Primeira Liga win over Casa Pia on 22 October 2022.

+Loan to Estoril

 On 29 August 2023, Primeira Liga club Estoril announced the signing of Fernandes on a season-long loan from Sporting.

 Southampton

 On 20 August 2024, Fernandes joined Southampton on a five-year contract.
 He made his debut for the club on 24 August 2024 in a 1–0 home defeat against Nottingham Forest after he replaced Taylor Harwood-Bellis in the 76th minute.
 On 28 August 2024, Fernandes scored his first goal for the club in a 5–3 away victory against Cardiff City in the EFL Cup.